-Appeal Process: Students should talk to the teaching assistant if they have any questions about their exams.
-If they cannot resolve the issue with the teaching assistant, they can appeal to their exam grades within a week after the exams are handed back in class.
+Appeal Process: Students should go to the TA's office hour and talk to him if they have any questions about their exams.
+If they cannot resolve their issue with the teaching assistant, they can appeal to their exam grades to my only in writing within a week after the exams are handed back in class.
 Any appeals after one week will not be accepted.
 Appeals have to be made in writing.
 Students who do not receive their exams due to absence and as a result miss the appeal deadline will not receive any extension to appeal.